Air Kaikoura

-Air Kaikoura is a small New Zealand airline offering scheduled flights with light aircraft between Kaikōura and Wellington.
+Air Kaikoura is a small New Zealand airline offering scenic flights with light aircraft in the Kaikōura area.
 It also operates charter services around New Zealand.
 The company was founded in 1983.
 They saw the potential with Whale watching fights and started offering services using a Piper PA-28 Cherokee and Cessna 206.

 Services

 Following the 2016 Kaikōura earthquake with road access closed, Air Kaikoura saw the need to help out the region's isolation from the rest of New Zealand.
-From 4 December 2017 the airline started a shuttle service to Parikawa to allow locals to access the area.
+From 4 December 2016 to 15 December 2017 the airline provided a shuttle service to Parikawa to allow locals to access the area.